zacharski/arduino/modules/Three/_posts/2000-01-05-Chocolate.md

     myservo.write(0);

-and the servo moves to position 0.
+since `pos` equals 0 and the servo moves to position 0.
 Good so far.

 Then we execute my favorite line.